Issues around Queen's Online for Learning and Teaching

 Data Protection Legislation

 The Data Protection Act applies to the use of personal data which is being processed by computer.
 The information presented by the Queen's Online for Learning and Teaching tracking facility on student activity online is considered as personal data.
 It is advisable to inform the students that you will be tracking their use of Queen's Online for Learning and Teaching.
-The JISC Data Protection website provides information on the effect of data protection legislation on the higher education sector and contains guidance on the general issues and principles of data protection.
-For further information on the legislation and responsibilities of teaching staff, go to the University's Data Protection Act webpage.
-A presentation is also available on the Data Protection Act and Departmental Responsibilities.
+The JISC Data Protection code of practice provides information on the effect of data protection legislation on the higher education sector and contains guidance on the general issues and principles of data protection.
+For further information on the legislation and responsibilities of teaching staff, go to the University's Data Protection Act webpages.

 When you use pages from the Internet in your learning and teaching resources or compile you own files of scanned material you must be aware of the legislation governing the use of these third party materials.
 There are different copyright rules applying to printed materials and to electronic materials.